-- Eligibility to seek election for public office;
+- eligibility to seek election for public office;

-- Privilege to hold an Australia passport;
+- holding an Australia passport;

-- The right to secure aid from an Australian official while outside the country;
+- the right to secure aid from an Australian official while outside the country;

-- The right to leave and re-enter Australia without restrictions and avoid deportation;
+- the right to leave and re-enter Australia without restrictions and avoid deportation;

-- Deferment of university expenses;
+- the opportunity to defer university expenses;

-- The right to adopt children;
+- the right to adopt children;

 How is citizenship obtained?